chrisdoc/thesis/thesis.md

 number generator it clips this polygon with the coverage area.
 This process narrows the boundaries of the subscribers location.
 Following the subscribers location will be set by dicing a location within the remaining coverage area.
-Figure [fig:population] illustrates an example for different population densities within the boundaries of one cell.
+Figure \[fig:population\] illustrates an example for different population densities within the boundaries of one cell.
 We can see that the total population is $315$.
 We calculate a *pdf* for all three population cells based on the ratio of the population and the total population.
 The calculated *pdf* will be used to estimate the user’s start and end position.
-As an example the probability that the starting point is within the polygon with Population $240$ is given by
+As an example the probability that the starting point is within the polygon with Population $240$ is given by $240$/$315$.
-$240$/$315$.
 Within the polygon “Population 240” the starting point is selected based on a uniform distribution.

-![A Demonstration of a Population Grid for a Cell Area](./images/population_cell.png "fig:") [fig:population]
+![A Demonstration of a Population Grid for a Cell Area<span data-label="fig:population"></span>](./images/population_cell){width="\columnwidth"}

 ##### Random Point in Coverage Area